ravi808/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms

 Data structures are the core of real world projects.
 Efficient data structures form the basis for designing efficient algorithms and software.
-This this course covers in depth implementations and applications of various important and interesting data structures and algorithms.
+This course is for all those people who want to learn **Data Structures and Algorithms** from basic to advance level. **We don't expect you to have any prior knowledge on Data Structure and Algorithm**, but a basic prior knowledge of a programming language will be helpful.
+This course gives you the flexibility of learning, under this program you can study your course whenever you feel like, you need not hurry or puzzle yourself. ***This course covers in depth implementations and applications of various important and interesting data structures and algorithms.***